Web font optimisation

 }

-This library allows us to implement multiple strategies when loading fonts, but its most important feature is that it allows us to force and observe the download of fonts present in the CSS, and to associate code to the moment when a set of fonts has finished loading.
+This library allows us to implement multiple font loading strategies, but most importantly, it allows us to force and observe the loading of existing fonts in the CSS and associate code when a set of fonts have finished loading.

-This way, we can load fonts, without there being an associated CSS rule, and once they’ve loaded, modify a class in the HTML that will display them all at the same time.
+This way we can load the fonts without the need for an associated CSS rule and, once loaded, change a class in the HTML that makes them all show at once.

 Example: